coguardio/coverity_integration/README.md

 In the
 [documentation](https://sig-product-docs.synopsys.com/bundle/coverity-docs/page/coverity-analysis/topics/import_file_format_and_reference.html#cim_TPIP_import_format_examples__cim_TPIT_json),
-The translated JSON requires to use forward-slashes independent on where the script is running.
+the translated JSON requires to use forward-slashes independent from the environment where the script is running.
 Right now, we are using the operating system path separator.
 [See the open issue for more details](https://github.com/coguardio/coverity_integration/issues/1).